NormalVR/Normcore-Documentation/src/realtime/realtimetransform.md

 RealtimeTransform is a complex piece of machinery.
 There are a few gotchas that are worth noting when you start using this component.

 #### You cannot add a RealtimeTransform component at runtime.
-This is true of all [RealtimeComponents](./realtimecomponent) in fact.
+This is true of all [RealtimeComponents](./realtimecomponent), in fact.
 There is no easy method for Normcore to detect the component and recreate it on all other clients.
 If you need functionality like this, we recommend creating an empty prefab with a RealtimeTransform component on it.
 When you need to temporarily track the position of an object, instantiate the prefab and synchronize the position between it and the object you're trying to move dynamically.
-Once you're done moving the object, destroy the prefab and you're done!
+Once you're done moving the object, destroy the prefab, and you're done!

 #### You can't add or remove a Rigidbody component at Runtime.
 Transform mode and Rigidbody mode work very differently under the hood.
-They synchronize different values, and apply interpolation differently based on the information available.
+They synchronize different values and apply interpolation differently based on the information available.

-It is not easy to smoothly transition between both modes and so it's a feature that is not supported in Normcore.
+It is not easy to smoothly transition between both modes, so it's a feature that is not supported in Normcore.

-If you need this functionality, we recommend using the technique above of creating an empty prefab with a RealtimeTransform and Rigidbody component on it that you can instantiate and destroy at runtime that acts as a vehicle for adding Rigidbody functionality.
+If you need this functionality, we recommend using the technique above.
+Create an empty prefab with a RealtimeTransform and Rigidbody component on it that you can instantiate and destroy at runtime.
+This will act as a vehicle for adding Rigidbody functionality.

 #### Don't reparent game objects with RealtimeTransform on them!
 RealtimeTransform does not track the parent of a RealtimeTransform and cannot synchronize it at runtime.